danb0b/danb0b.github.io/content/notebook/ros/01-virtualbox-setup.md

 ---
-title: Setup
+title: Virtualbox Setup (optional)
 weight: 10
 tags:
 - ros
 - ubuntu
 - linux
+- virtualbox
 ---

 ## Introduction

-This section discusses how to prepare a computer for installing ROS.
-Because many students don't have a spare
+This section discusses how to prepare a virtual machine for installing ROS.
+Because many students don't have a spare computer they can load Ubuntu on, a virtual machine often makes sense.
+The most recent versions of virtualbox are quite adept and providing full support to usb devices piped in through a windows host, making this a nice, general solution for developing ROS environments.

 ## Nomenclature